 Clifton & Camps Bay

-Situated along the Atlantic Seaboard, Clifton and Camps Bay beaches have been awarded Blue Flag status, offering pristine white beaches and beautiful, crystal clear waters that make these beaches a highly popular summer attraction for locals and tourists.
-Admire the lively atmosphere of the Camps Bay Strip - filled with bustling restaurants and bars, the crisp ocean, white sand, palm trees, the Bay Hotel and occasional street entertainment.
+Situated along the Atlantic Seaboard, the beaches of Clifton and Camps Bay have been awarded Blue Flag status, offering pristine white beaches and beautiful, clear waters that make these beaches a highly popular summer attraction for locals and tourists.
+Admire the lively atmosphere of the Camps Bay Strip - filled with bustling restaurants and bars, the Bay Hotel, the crisp ocean, white sand, palm trees, and occasional street entertainment.

-See one of South Africa's most magnificent sightseeing and tourist attractions.
-A picturesque nature reserve that lies in this area is one of the most popular landmarks in Cape Town, and for good reason.
-Situated on the tip of the peninsula, the area spans across landscapes such as rugged cliffs, distinctive fauna and flora and vast open spaces.
-See over 250 species of birdlife, bucks, baboons and the Cape Mountain Zebra.
-Explore the Cape of Good Hope, a world-famous landmark, and monuments in honour of Vasco da Gama and Bartolomeu Dias - two of the world's most famous explorers who discovered Cape Point in 1488.
-No Cape Town tour is complete without visiting Cape Point.
+See one of South Africa's most admirable sightseeing and tourist attractions.
+A spectacular nature reserve that lies in this area is one of the most famous landmarks in Cape Town, and for good reason.
+Situated on the very tip of the peninsula, the area spans across landscapes such as rugged cliffs, unique fauna and flora, and vast open spaces.
+See over 250 species of birdlife, baboons, bucks and the Cape Mountain Zebra.
+Explore the Cape of Good Hope, a world-renowned landmark, and monuments in honour of two of the world's most famous explorers - Vasco da Gama and Bartolomeu Dias, who discovered Cape Point in 1488.
+No Cape Town tour is complete without a visit to Cape Point.

 Penguin Colony & Simon's Town

-A trip to Boulders Beach you will never forget - one of the only places in the world where you can swim alongside penguins.
-Boulders Beach has grown rapidly to over 3000 penguins since only two African penguins settled in that had arrived from Dyer Island, close to Gansbaai.
-Simon's Town is the seat of the SA Navy and has a delightful coastal town atmosphere and a vibrant history.
-Here you can find a thriving harbour, The South African Navy Museum and The Warrior Toy Museum.
-See the submarines and frigates from a distance that are docked at the Naval Base harbour.
+A trip to Boulders Beach you will not forget - one of the only places in the world that you can swim alongside penguins.
+Boulders Beach has grown rapidly to over 3000 penguins since only two breeding Jackass penguins settled in that arrived from Dyer Island, near Gansbaai.
+Simon's Town is the seat of the SA Navy and has a charming coastal town atmosphere and a vibrant history.
+Here you can find a thriving harbor, The Warrior Toy Museum, and The South African Navy Museum.
+View the frigates and submarines from a distance that are docked at the Naval Base harbor.

-(To see and interact with the penguins there is a small conservation fee of R75 for children and R150 for adults)
+(To visit and interact with the penguins there is a small conservation fee of R150 for adults and R75 for children).

-The quirky seaside village of Kalk Bay runs along the Main Road with the False Bay coastline on one side, and the mountain on the other.
-Along the Main Road lies a host of veritable treasures, from costume shops to antique shops, cobbled streets, bakeries, vintage bookstores, the famous Brass Bell restaurant and plenty more.
-Kalk Bay is also excellent for whale watching during whale season (June to November).
+The quirky seaside village of Kalk Bay runs along the Main Road, with the False Bay coastline running on one side, and the mountain on the other.
+Along the Main Road lies a host of veritable treasure troves, from antique shops to costume shops, cobbled streets, vintage bookstores, bakeries, the famous Brass Bell restaurant and plenty more.
+The area is also excellent for whale watching during whale season (June to November).

-Muizenberg, a world-renowned surfing spot, where people from all parts of society join together to enjoy the wonders of the ocean.
-Situated on the beach, you will find an array of the popular colourful beach huts and plenty of restaurants and surf shops.
-Shark spotters observe carefully for potential danger roaming in the bay.
+Muizenberg is a world-renowned surfing spot, where people from all parts of society join in communion to enjoy the wonders of the ocean.
+Situated on the beach, you will find an array of famous colorful beach huts and plenty of restaurants and surf shops.
+Shark spotters keep a lookout for potential danger roaming in the bay.